 Should I keep working in retirement?

 If you are worried that your retirement savings are not enough to last you the rest of your life, then working in retirement is a good option.
 However, at this age, it is possible that you may have health problems that make it difficult to continue working.
 Working part-time is a good option if you are able to.
 Other than the financial incentives, it offers mental, physical, and emotional benefits.
 However, if for any reason or no reason at all, you don't want to work in retirement, it's perfectly fine.
-It's your time to enjoy your golden years having worked during your younger years.
+It's your time to enjoy your golden years having worked during your youthful years.

 Is social security enough to cover my retirement expenses?